 These upgrades are essential.
 They will support and improve the effectiveness of the flood management systems proposed in Stage 2.

-Stage 2: Future works
+Stage 2 and 3: Future works

-- increasing the capacity of up to four stormwater detention ponds, including at Rewi Alley Reserve, Trias Reserve and Tōtaravale Reserve
+detention ponds, including at Rewi Alley Reserve, Trias Reserve and Tōtaravale Reserve

-- widening streams to restore their natural flow, including Wairau Creek
+daylighting streams to restore their natural flow, including Wairau Creek

 - upgrading stormwater infrastructure along Wairau Road to improve water flow.